BanaSheepy/Nexus-Protocol/README.md

 Make sure you are running sudo before each install thing.

 ## Ubuntu Client
+### EDIT: Do git clone and do FULL install commands for server then just do "node cli.js" ignore the stuff below, i tested it earlier.
 Just install our latest cli.js release and type:
 * sudo apt update
 * sudo apt install nodejs npm -y